vidi-insights/vidi-metrics-web/README.md

 - __Sponsor:__ [nearForm][Sponsor]

-a web interface for capturing vidi metrics
+A web interface for capturing vidi metrics.

 - __Work in progress__ This module is currently a work in progress.

 ## Install
-To install the system locally, simply clone the repo,
+To install the app locally, simply clone the repo,

 ```
 git clone https://github.com/vidi-insights/vidi-metrics-web